magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/self-registration.md

 * TOC
 {:toc}

-ThingsBoard self-registration feature allows tenant to configure sign-up page for its customers to be able to simply sign-up and login to the ThingsBoard with predefined permission configurations.
+IoT Hub self-registration feature allows tenant to configure sign-up page for its customers to be able to simply sign-up and login to the IoT Hub with predefined permission configurations.
-This feature was introduced in ThingsBoard PE 2.4.1.
+This feature was introduced in IoT Hub 2.4.1.

 This documentation page contains complete use case configuration example.